The disturbing death of the unknown hiker, Mostly Harmless, in Cypress National Preserve

 October 7-8, 2017 – Damascus, VA

 While in Damascus, he went out to eat at Damascus Pizza Co Bar & Grill on the 7th with several other hikers.
-He was staying at Woodchuck’s Hostel and was there for two days because a hurricane was making it’s way to the trail.
+He stayed at Woodchuck’s Hostel for two days because a hurricane was making its way to the trail.

 November 22-26, 2017 – Hiawassee, GA